 Special Revenue Funds - Special revenue funds account for revenue sources that are restricted to expenditures for specific purposes.
 The special revenue funds typically include the building, co-op and child nutrition funds.
-The District did not maintain a co-op fund during the 2022-23 fiscal year.
+The District did not maintain a co-op fund or a child nutrition fund during the 2023-24 fiscal year.